 Identify health care assets needed and available during a response.

 Recognize gaps in the healthcare community’s ability to effectively respond to an incident through exercises and training.

+Foster equitable community relationships within the region and promote comprehensive planning efforts that include all populations, especially communities most impacted by disasters.

 See A.5.1 Bylaws.